RoboSats/robosats/docs/_pages/docs/03-understand/04-bonds.md

 ## **Don't Have Any Bitcoin for Bonds?**

 Because the bonds require a Lightning hold invoice, what are you to do if you have no bitcoin to begin with?
-Even though the bond is typically just 3% of your total trade amount, this presents a real barrier to using RoboSats for the first time if your sat stack is non-existent.
+Even though the bond is typically just {{site.robosats.default_bond_size}}% of your total trade amount, this presents a real barrier to using RoboSats for the first time if your sat stack is non-existent.

 Currently, bondless takers are not available; however, please know this is in the works!
 Bondless takers present a greater risk to the order maker since the taker has no skin in the game.
 It can be reasonable to expect higher premiums on orders that allow bondless takers.

 There are a myriad of available apps and services where very small amounts of bitcoin can be earned.
 RoboSats does not endorse a specific app, but users have reported success with apps like [Stacker News](https://stacker.news/), [Fountain](https://www.fountain.fm/), [Carrot](https://www.earncarrot.com/), [THNDR](https://www.thndr.games/), etc.

 Since the bond is a temporary hold on your funds, you could even borrow satoshis from a friend just for the fidelity bond.
 After the bond is unlocked from a successful trade, simply return the funds to your friend!

+{% include improve %}